-For many people the purchase of a house represents the epitome of security and a long-term investment.
+For many people, the purchase of a house represents the epitome of security and long-term investment.

 With the advent of Cloud Computing, however, renting has become more attractive.
 Major software companies are increasingly focusing on rental offerings.
 This trend provides many benefits to businesses, such as IT flexibility, foreseeable and understandable costs, and access to software that is always up to date with no extra costs.

-Purchasing software represents an investment that drains liquidity and ties up capital for a long-time.
-Should a business decide to rent software, on the other hand, its only costs will be the monthly rental payments, resulting in less need for financing and greater liquidity.
+Purchasing software represents an investment that drains liquidity and ties up capital for a long time.
+Should a business decision to rent software, on the other hand, its only costs will be the monthly rental payments, resulting in less need for financing and greater liquidity.

 Companies have rearranged their product offerings to include interesting extras such as email applications, calendar functions or document storage in the cloud now.
 The result is that users can now access their data anytime and anywhere while simultaneously cutting both IT costs and the need for internal storage capacity.

 In addition, businesses can immediately deduct the monthly rental fees from their taxes.
 If they purchased the software, on the other hand, they would only be able to take advantage of the yearly depreciation allowance.